 “The quality of the facilities at NETPark and the attitude of staff is first class.
 It has a really dynamic, innovative atmosphere.”

 “It started its journey on NETPark as a virtual tenant, then took on incubator space and was one of the first to take offices in the Discovery 2 building.
-Its move to Explorer feels like a natural progression as the company grows and makes its name in new markets.”
+Its move to Explorer is a natural progression as the company grows and makes its name in new markets.”